 VUMC is committed to following all laws and regulations related to scientific research.

-VUMC Workforce Members engaged in research are responsible for the accurate and complete documentation of research activities and clinical investigations, the conduct of research with scientific integrity, and the adherence to all applicable state and federal regulations, particularly those regulations pertaining to the protection of human and animal research participants and accurate reporting and appropriate expenditure of grant funds.
-In the interest of maintaining the highest standards of patient care and scientific integrity, VUMC Workforce Members engaged in research must familiarize themselves with all federal and state laws, and any requirements of the funding sponsor, governing their activities and with policies and procedures relating to misconduct in research.
+VUMC maintains the highest standards of patient care and scientific integrity.
+VUMC individuals engaged in research are responsible for the accurate and complete documentation of research activities and clinical investigations, the conduct of research with scientific integrity, and the adherence to all applicable state and federal regulations.
+You are required to follow all regulations and other requirements pertaining to the protection of human and animal research participants and accurate reporting and appropriate expenditure of grant funds.
+If you are engaged in research, you must familiarize yourself with all applicable federal and state laws, contractual or other requirements of the funding sponsor, and VUMC policies governing your research activities.

 Market Competition and Ethical Business Practices